Fall River Public Library

 The library offers the following special services for use within the library only.
 They are free when used at the library.
 Ask at the reference desk.

 If you are doing more extensive research, you may need to go beyond what is available in these collections.
 The Boston Public Library has one of the state's largest collections of electronic resources, and as a Massachusetts resident, you are entitled to use their collection.
 You will need to apply online for a special Boston Public Library e-card.
 This process is free and takes less than a minute.
 You will gain instant access to information sources in art and literature, business, law, health and medicine, science, foreign language materials and many more subject areas.
-Many of these resources, such as the journal article database JSTOR, are available in full text.
 If you need an article that is not available in full text, we may be able to order a copy of it for you through interlibrary loan, either in hard copy or electronically.
 Ask a reference librarian for assistance.